junzhang1/Portfolio/README.md

 link to live site: https://junzhang1.github.io/Portfolio/

 # **About Me**
 Hey!
 This is Jun Zhang, 2nd year PPM student at Heinz.
 I have a strong background in quanlitative research.
-I've worked for NGOs such as United Nations Development Programme, government, and private companies as research assistant.
-I'm now focusing on data processing and data analytics, and this is mainly why I chose this course.
+I've worked for NGOs such as United Nations Development Programme, government, and private companies as a research assistant.
+I'm now focusing on data processing and data analytics, and this is the main reason why I chose this course.

 Travelling is a major passion of mine, and I spend a lot of my free-time planning out future adventures.
 I've been to many countries like  Egypt, Brazil, Russia, French, Germany, and Japan, and my dream is to travel around the world.
 Below is the picture of aurora I took this month.
 ![click](http://oi63.tinypic.com/25qduah.jpg)